mriphysics/EPG-X/README.md

    3a: Simulates balanced SSFP and SPGR sequences with variable flip angles following an inversion pulse, for a system with MT effects.
 This type of sequence has been proposed for use in Magnetic Resonance Fingerprinting (MRF) - the experiment explores the possible influence of MT on this method.

-   3b: Experimental data using SPGR style sequence are fitted with the EPG-X model to determine MT parameters.
+   3b: Experimental (phantom) data using SPGR style sequence are fitted with the EPG-X model to determine MT parameters.
 Data are included in /bin

 * **Test 4** ( `test4_multislice_TSE.m`)